Tabby's Star: Nomenclature

 No proper name for this star has been approved by the International Astronomical Union.
 The informal names "Tabby's Star" and "Boyajian's Star" refer to American astronomer Tabetha S. Boyajian, who was the lead author of the scientific paper that announced the discovery of the star's irregular light fluctuations in 2015.
+Some astronomers and science communicators, including Jason Wright, Douglas Vakoch and Phil Plait, prefer using the name "Boyajian's Star" instead of "Tabby's Star".
+Wright, Vakoch and Plait all argued that the nickname "Tabby's Star" is sexist because it uses a diminutive form of Boyajian's first name, which is considered informal and inconsistent with the tradition of naming stars after the surnames of people, who are often men.
+(Note: Wright gives the examples Barnard's Star, Kapteyn's Star and Przybylski's Star.)
+According to Plait, Boyajian herself calls the star "Boyajian's Star".
+In 2019, Plait wrote that Boyajian understood the appeal of calling it "Tabby's Star", because her surname can be difficult to pronounce, but that she recognized the importance of using the name "Boyajian's Star" to avoid sexism.

-The nickname "WTF Star" is a reference to the paper's subtitle "where's the flux?", which highlights the observed dips in the star's radiative flux.
-The star has also been given the nickname "LGM-2" – a homage to the first pulsar discovered, PSR B1919+21, which was given the nickname "LGM-1" when it was originally hypothesized to be a transmission from an extraterrestrial civilization.
+Another nickname, "WTF Star", is a reference to the discovery paper's subtitle "where's the flux?", which highlights the observed dips in the star's radiative flux.
+The star has also been given the nickname "LGM-2"—a homage to the first pulsar discovered, PSR B1919+21, which was given the nickname "LGM-1" when it was originally hypothesized to be a transmission from an extraterrestrial civilization.

 Valid stellar designations have been given in various star catalogues.
 In the Kepler Input Catalog, a collection of astronomical objects catalogued by the Kepler space telescope, Tabby's Star is known as KIC 8462852.
 In the Tycho-2 Catalogue, an enhanced collection of stars catalogued by Hipparcos, the star is known as TYC 3162-665-1.
 In the infrared Two Micron All-Sky Survey (2MASS), the star is identified as 2MASS J20061546+4427248.